 Equities (stocks) Fixed income (bonds) Investment Simple: One stock (no maturity) Complex: Multiple bond issues (with different maturities) requiring a return to the capital markets to refinance.
 Several debt types (loans vs. bonds, senior debt vs. junior debt, secured debt vs. unsecured debt).
 Differing underlying (varying subsidiaries of a parent company can each have different bonds, spanning different regional jurisdictions and so on).
 Goal Stock price appreciation Bond coupon repayment + bond price appreciation for investors.
-Environmental and social Similar factors can affect both stock and bond prices, though nuances exist across types of debt.
-For example, social factors for corporate debt may be similar to equities (consumer rights, supply chain, health and safety, human rights) bu different for securitised credit (product suitability and fair lending practices are key for mortgage-backed securities), or emerging markets sovereign debt (demographics, unemployment/income inequality, human rights are more relevant).
+Environmental and social factors for corporate debt may b different for securitised credit (pr ock and bond prices, though nuances exist across types of debt.
+For example, social e similar to equities (consumer rights, supply chain, health and safety, human rights) but roduct suitability and fair lending practices are key for mortgage-backed securities), or t (demographics, unemployment/income inequality, human rights are more relevant).
 E and S initiatives captured in overall company view Growth in social and green bond issuance allows companies to carve out investment options specifically tackling these issues.
 Governance Voting rights (proxy/ stewardship) No proxy voting equivalent; disclosure on ESG is more limited vs. public equities, though improving.
 Governance includes assessing the terms of each bond (strong contractual agreements/covenants), ensuring rights of one debt holder (e.g., senior debt) does not disadvantage another (e.g., senior junior debt) and that the firm is not favoring equity holders over debt holders.
 For high yield, strong governance and covenants are critical in the event of default, transfer of assets, mergers and the like.
 Engagement Active engagement with company/CEO Interactions are usually biased toward CFO/treasurer, though this is evolving.
 Joint engagement across equity and fixed income is possible if firms have investments across both; however, there are legal limitations to how much lenders can engage.
 Lenders can exert influence in the credit approval process (and push for stronger covenants and the like); however, issues can be announced in hours, limiting engagement, thereby requiring pre-issuance influence.
 More engagement is possible in private debt.